Department of Telecommunications

 kenarose 'at' indiana 'dot' edu

 The medium of the video game has great societal and academic potential.
 Interactive digital systems of learning, framed with the playful and egalitarian construct of gaming, have the power to optimize people's behavior—even their emotional experience and well-being.
-As an ardent proponent of McLuhan's medium theory, my research interests concern the defense, legitimization, exploration, and perfection of video games as the next step in the progression of dominant media.
 Video games are popular enough that, even if we do not choose to completely embrace games as a total cultural paradigm, we must at least study them to confront the stifling nature of their current iteration.
 In my time at IU, I hope to begin my own contribution to what is, in my opinion, a vital discussion.
-Cultural determinism is only a negative experience when we as a society do not first determine the technology that, in turn, will shape how we conduct and perceive our existence.

 I also organize a multidisciplinary, grad-only social club of gaming researchers, the Monthly Meeting of Researchers Playing Games (MMORPG).
 We're currently working on Researchers at Play, a blog dedicated to documenting research projects and covering game-related news related to research, with a focus on what it takes for graduate students to successfully conduct social scientific studies involving virtual environments.